pnnl/pyparticle/README.md

 # PyParticle
-Python package for describing and analyzing populations of aerosol particles.
+Light-weight package for describing and analyzing populations of aerosol particles.

 Branch-aware CI and coverage